Sanglorian/orcus/Orcus Monsters - current.md

 > +20 vs Fortitude; 2d10+6 necrotic damage and the target ages one year.
 The aging wears off at a rate of one year per month.
 > **Declaration Powers**
 > At the end of its turn, the lamia can choose one of the following:
 > *Collapse into swarm* (counter) The lamia is the target of Melee or Ranged attack, or as a free action during its turn: The lamia becomes a swarm.
-It gains the swarm tag and resistance 10 to damage from Melee and Ranged attacks.
+It gains the swarm tag, the compress Tiny special movement mode and resistance 10 to damage from Melee and Ranged attacks.
 However, it gains weakness 10 to damage from Near and Far attacks.
 A swarm can occupy the same space as other creatures.
-It can move through spaces as if it were a Tiny creature.
 The lamia can leave swarm form as a swift action.
 > *Fast healing* (reaction) The lamia does not take fire or thunder damage before the start of its next turn: The lamia heals 10.

 Lamias are scorpion, snake or lion-bodied centaurs with human upper bodies.
 They were once lycanthropes, but after they took control of a kingdom and ruled it with an iron fist Shehaan fixed them in hybrid form.
 Jealous of the shapeshifting they had lost, they used dark rituals to give themselves back the ability to transform - but the transformation is incomplete, and only allows them to turn into swarms of insects.